Teikyo University Faculty of Pharmaceutical Sciences

 Hideki Yamamoto

-Completed the Graduate School of Public Health, Harvard University in 1994.
-While working at Okayama University, he is also the secretary general and deputy representative of AMDA (Asian Doctors Liaison Council).
-In 2011, he became a Professor at Teikyo University with the establishment of the Graduate School of Public Health.
-From 2020, aim to train pharmacists who are active in the current position and in the local community.
+Graduated from the Harvard University Graduate School of Public Health in 1994.
+While working at Okayama University, he also served as Secretary General General and Vice President of AMDA (Asian Medical Doctors Association).
+In 2011, he became Professor at Teikyo University with the establishment of the Graduate Graduate School of Public Health.
+He has been in his current position since 2020, and aims to train pharmacists who will be active in the local community.

 Japan is one of the world's top level in terms of life expectancy and low infant mortality rate, which are indicators of public health.
 Even with the new Corona, the high level of public health in Japan was highlighted.